rimon457/Delivery_hero_codility_challenge/README.md

 # Delivery_hero_codility_challenge
-Sample Codility SQL challenges that you may try to practice
+Sample Codility SQL challenges that you may try to practice for Delivery Hero DA roles...